Let’s Take a Fresh Look at Funko, Inc. (FNKO)

 It appears that more than several institutional investors and hedge funds decided to increase stakes in FNKO in the recent period.
 That is how Van Berkom & Associates, Inc. now has an increase position in FNKO by 75.00% in the first quarter, owning 3.94 million shares of FNKO stocks, with the value of $67.53 million after the purchase of an additional 1,686,499 shares during the last quarter.
 In the meanwhile, JPMorgan Securities LLC also increased their stake in FNKO shares changed 529.74% in the first quarter, which means that the company now owns 1.87 million shares of company, all valued at $32.06 million after the acquisition of additional 1,571,441 shares during the last quarter.

 Massachusetts Financial Services acquired a new position in Funko, Inc. during the first quarter, with the value of $21.98 million, and BlackRock Fund Advisors increased their stake in the company’s shares by 5.28% in the first quarter, now owning 50,194 shares valued at $17.19 million after the acquisition of the additional 1 million shares during the last quarter.
-In the end, The Vanguard Group, Inc. increased their position by — during the first quarter, now owning 903926 FNKO shares, now holding the value of $15.51 million in FNKO with the purchase of the additional 346,831 shares during the period of the last quarter.
+In the end, Redwood Investments LLC increased their position by 62.26% during the first quarter, now owning 958255 FNKO shares, now holding the value of $16.44 million in FNKO with the purchase of the additional 100,759 shares during the period of the last quarter.
 At the present, 96.10% of FNKO shares are in the ownership of institutional investors.